p2635/AdventOfCode2022/day5/README.md

 After the rearrangement procedure completes, what crate ends up on top of each stack?

+# Planning it out

+- I need to investigate what methods can help me here, specifically translating the cargo map to something that python understands.
+Something like this maybe? https://note.nkmk.me/en/python-list-transpose/

 # What I learned

 - To import from another folder, do this: `from (foldername).(module) import (function)`.
 The real life context is pytest, `from day5.Day5 import hello`.